Frixoe/fot/README.md

 ***FO - T***
 ======

-A simple tool that lets you start a project *without the hassle of creating the same folders over and over again.* **Create once... and never again.**
+Also known as "folder-template," **fot** is a simple tool that lets you start a project *without the hassle of creating the same folders over and over again.* **Create once... and never again.**

 ---